-The accountability picture is even more complicated.
-We are facing a complex and compound welfare and healthcare administration (Olsen 2007) that is held accountable to different actors.
-Instead of choosing between different accountability mechanisms we have to treat them as supplementary and complementary in a mixed political order that combines and blends different accountability mechanisms (Olsen 2007).
-We are facing a multiple accountability regime in which the different accountability mechanisms do not substitute for each other (Schillemans 2008) but are redundant rather than segregated (Scott 2000).
+We are facing complex and compound welfare state reforms that are held accountable to different forums.
+Instead of choosing between different accountability mechanisms we have to treat them as supplementary and complementary in a mixed political order that combines and blends different modes of governance (Olsen 2007).
+We have revealed a multiple accountability regime in which the different accountability mechanisms do not substitute for each other (Schillemans 2008) but are redundant rather than segregated (Scott 2000).
+A new accountability regime with more complex, dynamic and layered accountability forms is emerging (Vrangbæk 2011).
+A key challenge is how to handle hybrid accountability relations embedded in partly competing institutional logics (Bode 2011).
+It is often claimed that such different conceptions of accountability might undermine organizational effectiveness and produce "multiple accountabilities disorder" (Koppell 2005) by oscillating between behaviour that are consistent with conflicting notions of accountability.
+But that might not always be the case (Schillemans and Bovens 2011).
+Multiple accountabilities may be appropriate solutions for an increasingly pluralistic governance system.
+Accountability is about managing diverse and partly conflicting expectations (Romzek and Dubnick 1987; Willems and Van Dooren 2011).
 Calling officials to account means inviting them to explain and justify their actions within a context of shared beliefs and values (March and Olsen 1995), which implies a dialogue between officials and those to whom they are accountable.